aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations/README.md

 ### Request Parameters

+Request parameter mapping allows API requests from clients to be modified before they reach backend integrations.
+To use parameter mapping, you specify API request parameters to modify, and specify how to modify the parameters.

 Request parameter mapping is supported through a set of helper methods.
 The following example renames a request header from header1 to header2 by generating mappings `append:header.header2: $request.header.header1` and `remove:header.header1: ''`: